icicleio/icicle/src/Promise/README.md

 ##### Example

 The following code creates a promise that is resolved when a connection is successfully made to a server.
-The `connect()` method of the `Icicle\Socket\Client` class in the [Socket](../Socket) component use a similar approach to establish connections asynchronously.
+The `connect()` method of the `Icicle\Socket\Client\Connector` class in the [Socket](../Socket) component use a similar approach to establish connections asynchronously.

 ```php
 use Icicle\Loop\Loop;